rrwick/Bacsort/README.md

 ## Requirements

-Running Dejumbler requires that you have [Mash](https://github.com/marbl/Mash) and [Quicktree](https://github.com/khowe/quicktree) installed and available in your PATH.
-If you can type `mash -h` and `quicktree -h` into your terminal and not get an error, you should be good!
+Running Dejumbler requires that you have [Mash](https://github.com/marbl/Mash) installed and available in your PATH.
+If you can type `mash -h` into your terminal and not get an error, you should be good!
+To build trees, you'll need either [Quicktree](https://github.com/khowe/quicktree) or [RapidNJ](http://birc.au.dk/software/rapidnj/).

 You'll also need Python3 and [BioPython](http://biopython.org/).
 If `python3 -c "import Bio"` doesn't give you an error, you should be good!
 If you need to install BioPython, it's easiest to do with pip: `pip3 install biopython`